English Online

 Watch Video

 1. All accents have a point of resonance.
 This is an area in the mouth.
 The standard American accent has the point of resonance in the middle of the mouth.
-As an example of why this is important: British English has the point of resonance in the forward part of the mouth.
-People who learned British English as a child often have to practice relaxing the face so that the sound resonates in the middle of the mouth.
-Those from language backgrounds that use the throat more will need to practice relaxation of the throat.
+British English has the point of resonance in the forward part of the mouth.
+A person who learned British English as a child often has to practice relaxing the face so that the sound resonates in the middle of the mouth.

-2. There is a lot of facial movement in American English.
+2. There is a lot of facial movement in formal American English.
 If a sound is made with an open jaw, you really want to open the mouth.
 Sounds made with the lips such as the long E and the W really need that movement of the lips.
-Do remember that culturally, Americans compensate for this by looking each other in the eye--which means people do not see how the mouth moves unless they're watching TV.

 4. Vowel sounds need to be clear, but they are not precise.
 Unlike some languages where each sound has a distinct value, Americans are comfortable moving to a new sound in the middle of a word.
 This is a very subtle point.
 However, it may help you to move your face and make large vowel sounds.
 Generally try to create smooth, large sounds and let them flow together.
 Learn about linking vowels.